justinmahar/lockblocks/README.md

 The IDs need only be unique for each given file (you can use the same ID in multiple files).

+You can also lock a single line with the following: `[lock:block/]`

 ```ts
 // [lock:block]
 // Code